Tatwi/legend-of-hondo-classic/README.md

-NOTICE: As of July 26th, 2016 I have decided to rebuild Legend of Hondo in such a way that it can remain up to date with the progress of SWGEmu.
-As such, I have renamed this version Legend of Hondo Classic.
+NOTICE: On July 26th, 2016 I decided to restart Legend of Hondo one last time.
+As such, I renamed this version Legend of Hondo Classic and I probably won't be developing it further.

 For the current version see,
 https://github.com/Tatwi/legend-of-hondo